WBAP (AM): TV and FM stations

+820 AM

 On May 1, 1970, the unique dual split-frequency lives of WBAP and WFAA ended when WBAP paid $3.5 million to WFAA in exchange for sole occupancy of 820 kHz (and the NBC affiliation).
 WFAA took on 570 kHz (and the ABC affiliation), but with only 5,000 watts full-time.
-Once the frequency-sharing with WFAA ended in 1970, both stations were free to program musical formats, and WBAP began programming country music.
+Once the frequency-sharing with WFAA ended in 1970, both stations were free to program musical formats, and WBAP began programming a full service country music format.
 It also gained the added benefit of 820's clear-channel signal; previously WFAA controlled it during these prime nighttime hours.

 Also around this time, the FCC began to scrutinize ownership of broadcast stations and print media in the same market with the tightening of its rules, which disallowed new radio and/or television combinations with newspapers while grandfathering existing instances.
-Carter Publications’ ownership of the Fort Worth Star-Telegram and WBAP-AM-FM-TV was one of three which existed in the Dallas/Fort Worth market.
+Carter Publications' ownership of the Fort Worth Star-Telegram and WBAP-AM-FM-TV was one of three which existed in the Dallas/Fort Worth market.
 However, Carter voluntarily ended the cross-ownership issue in January 1973, when it announced the sale of all its Fort Worth media interests.
-WBAP and its FM sister (now known as KSCS), and the Star-Telegram were packaged to Capital Cities Communications for $64.5 million; LIN Broadcasting paid $35 million to acquire WBAP-TV, whose call letters were changed to KXAS-TV.
+WBAP and its FM sister (now known as KSCS), and the Star-Telegram were packaged to Capital Cities Communications for $64.5 million.
+LIN Broadcasting paid $35 million to acquire WBAP-TV, whose call letters were changed to KXAS-TV.
 The sales became final in the summer of 1974.

 After a series of network affiliation changes in the late 1970s among WBAP, KRLD and WFAA, WBAP switched affiliations to ABC.

+All-talk format

-WBAP changed to a news/talk format in October 1993.
-It was also the radio flagship radio station of the Texas Rangers.
+WBAP changed to an news/talk format on October 25, 1993, calling itself "News/Talk 820".
+It was also the radio flagship radio station of the Texas Rangers baseball team, airing the play-by-play, pre-game and post-game broadcasts.

-Morning show host Hal Jay recently celebrated his 25-year anniversary with WBAP by organizing a charity fund-raising event for Cook Children's Hospital ("Hal Jay's Celebrity Roast").
+Morning show host Hal Jay celebrated his 25-year anniversary with WBAP by organizing a charity fund-raising event for Cook Children's Hospital ("Hal Jay's Celebrity Roast").
 Among those who attended were Baseball Hall-of-Famer Nolan Ryan and syndicated radio talk show host Sean Hannity.

+Changes in ownership

 On June 12, 2007, WBAP was one of many Disney/ABC Radio stations sold to Citadel Broadcasting.
 That same year, WBAP transmitted iBiquity HD Radio (digital) during the daytime and when not airing sports programming, until abruptly ending the "HD" digital transmission in early December 2008.
 Because the license to broadcast digital "HD Radio" is perpetual, the station could resume digital broadcasts at any time.

-For many years, WBAP was the flagship station for Dallas Stars hockey team, but relinquished the rights beginning in the 2009–2010 season, as on January 16, 2009, the Dallas Stars named KTCK Sportsradio 1310 The Ticket as its new flagship station for the next 5 years.
-Ironically, with Cumulus Media's recent acquisition of Citadel, WBAP and KTCK are now sister stations.
-Among the moments of when WBAP Had the stars, both Stanley Cup final runs were aired.
-And WBAP had the honor of broadcasting Game 6 of the 1999 Stanley Cup Finals, when the Stars clinched the Stanley Cup over Buffalo.
+For many years, WBAP was the flagship station for Dallas Stars hockey team, but relinquished the rights beginning in the 2009–2010 season, as on January 16, 2009, the Dallas Stars named KTCK as its new flagship station for the next 5 years.
+With Cumulus Media's 2011 acquisition of Citadel, WBAP and KTCK became sister stations.